khulnasoft/integrations-core/vertica/README.md

 ## Overview

-This check monitors [Vertica][1] through the Datadog Agent.
+This check monitors [Vertica][1] through the Khulnasoft Agent.

 ## Setup

 ### Installation

-The Vertica check is included in the [Datadog Agent][2] package.
+The Vertica check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration